confluentinc/ksql/docs/examples.md

      SELECT * FROM pageviews_json;
 ```

-WHen you declare a stream or table on an existing topic with avro format and you would like to
+When you declare a stream or table on an existing topic with avro format and you would like to
 have all of the avro fields in the stream/table schema you can omit the declration of the columns
  in the `CREATE STREAM` and `CREATE TABLE` statements.
 KSQL will fetch the avro schema for the
  given topic and infere the schema for the stream/table from the avro schema for the topic.
 Here